hanbin973/hanbin973.github.io/index.md

 Based on this insight, I study how evolutionary processes shape statistical inference.

 I'm currently working on the following topics:
-- Graphical algorithms and tree sequences for scalable statistical genetics
+- Graphical algorithms in tree sequences for scalable statistical genetics
 - Phylogenetic constraints of molecular language models
+- Evolutionary basis of whole-genome regression

 I try to convince people that all priors of Bayesian models applied to genetic data implicitly (or explicitly) represent the underlying evolutionary process.